sybrew/the-seo-framework/readme.txt

 		* **Nota bene:** This only works when setting a page ID via WooCommerce's settings UI.
 The setting is accessible via `wc_get_page_id()` (WC 3.0 and later).
 	* Resolved a memory leak in image-tooltips.
 	* Addressed an issue where image-tooltips don't load correctly when reloading the DOM, such as with our [Local extension](https://theseoframework.com/extensions/local/).
+	* When using WPML, the main sitemap no longer contains "display translatable" post types, and the translated sitemaps no longer contain "not translatable" post types nor untranslated posts from "display translatable" post types.
 * **Not fixed:**
 	* Polylang transforms (ruins) the home URL, and depending on your Polylang configuration, sitemaps may or may not output as expected.
 We've been beating this same horse iterably, and our spirit is dying, for their developers have been reluctant to communicate about this hitherto -- even deleting our comments.
 Luckily, WordPress will eventually support translatable content natively, after which we can all sigh in relief.
 		* Briefly, when using Polylang, do not set "URL Modifications" to "The language is set from content"; use any other setting instead.
 You'll encounter fewer issues, but using any other setting is also much better for SEO regardless.